crate/crate-tutorials/docs/install-run/windows.rst

 ..
 NOTE::

-   CrateDB requires Java 11.
+   CrateDB requires a `Java virtual machine`_ to run.

+   Starting with CrateDB 4.2, a `Java virtual machine`_ is bundled with the tarball and no extra installation is necessary.

+   Versions from 3.0 to 4.1 require a `Java 11`_ installation.
 We recommend using `Oracle's Java`_ on Microsoft Windows.

+   Earlier versions required Java 8.

 ..
 SEEALSO::